UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 Send Letters
 ............

-This one should require very little or no change to make it unit testable.
+This function should require very little or no change to make it unit-testable.
-The unit test can assert that a file is created per donor entry (hint: ``os.path`` module) and file content contains text as expected.
+The unit test can assert that a file is created per donor entry (hint: ``os.path`` module), and that the file content contains text as expected.